UPDATED ARTICLE

 OED -> Thoroughly.
 1. In a way that penetrates or goes through; right through, quite through.
 2. In thorough manner of degree; in every part of detail; in all respects; with nothing left undone; fully, completely wholly, entirely, perfectly.

-There are people who try and say that these two words mean the same thing.
 While it is true there are very close similarities in both spelling and meaning, they are not the same thing.
-I also think that definitions given in the past, being not looked at properly, could give rise to people saying that such things are wrong, or that there is no distinction after all.
-That is why I have supplied the above, to go some way to begin to show that there is a clear distinction.
+I also think that definitions given in the past, when the issue had not yet been looked at properly, could give rise to people saying that such things are wrong or unclear, leading some to claim that there is no difference meaning.

-Furthermore, spellings in old KJBs have varied, but that doesn’t mean that spelling doesn’t matter or that the words are identical at all.
+Just because spellings in old KJB editions have varied, this does not mean that spelling doesn’t matter or that the words are identical after all.
 Lack of standardised English orthography, typographical errors, etc. are all possible factors.
-We know that the way it is now is correct, but these matters were not always so precise, when we begin from 1611 or from Tyndale.